 - Discovery – When posts are geotagged, users have the opportunity to discover them organically in search.
 They can also appear in top, recent, and location Stories.

 - Local engagement – Many Instagram users have become accustomed to the idea of “checking in” to locations.
-If you own a brick-and-mortar business, that means you can literally put your business on the map as more users check into there.
+If you own a brick-and-mortar business, that means you can literally put your business on the map when you use Instagram geotag as more users check into there.

 - User-generated content – By setting up a geotag for your business, you can leverage user-generated content (UGC) in your social media marketing strategy and deepen relationships with your Instagram followers.
 (More on this later.)